-We have audited the financial statements of the Exxon Valdez Oil Spill Trustee Council, State of Alaska, Exxon Valdez Oil Spill Investment Fund as of and for the year ended June 30, 2005 and the nine months ended June 30, 2004, and have issued our report thereon dated March 3, 2006.
+We have audited the financial statements of the Exxon Valdez Oil Spill Trustee Council, State of Alaska, Exxon Valdez Oil Spill Investment Fund as of and for the years ended June 30, 2006 and 2005, and have issued our report thereon dated February 2, 2007.
 We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.

-Internal Control Over Financial Reporting
+Internal Control over Financial Reporting